 This course will build upon the foundation developed in PHYS 240 and 241 for measuring and analyzing electrical signals in DC and AC circuits, introducing students to many of the tools and techniques of modern electronics.
 Familiarity with this array of practical tools will prepare students for engaging in undergraduate research opportunities as well as laboratory work in graduate school or industry settings.
 Students will learn to use oscilloscopes, meters, LabVIEW and various other tools to design and characterize simple analog and digital electronic circuits.
 The project-based approach used in this and associated courses (PHYS 381 and 382) fosters independence and creativity.
 The hands-on nature of the labs and projects will help students build practical experimental skills including schematic and data sheet reading, soldering, interfacing circuits with measurement or control instruments and troubleshooting problems with components, wiring and measurement devices.
 In each electronics course, students will practice documenting work thoroughly, by tracking work in lab notebooks with written records, diagrams, schematics, data tables, graphs and program listings.
 Students will also engage in directed analysis of the theoretical operation of components and circuits through lab notebook explanations, worksheets and occasional problem sets.
 Students may be asked to research and present to the class a related application of the principles learned during investigations.
 This course is required as part of the one (1) unit of upper-level experimental physics coursework to complete the major in physics.
 Prerequisite: PHYS 240.
 Offered every year and runs the first half of the semester only.

 In this course, students will explore circuit design and analysis for active and passive analog circuit elements, from the physics of the components (semiconductor diodes, transistors) to the behavior of multi-stage circuits.
 Experiments will explore transistors, amplifiers, amplifier design and frequency-sensitive feedback networks.
+This counts toward the experimental elective for the major.
 Prerequisite: PHYS 380 (may be taken in the same semester).
 Offered in alternate years and runs the second half of the semester only.

 In this course, students will explore applications of integrated circuits (ICs), the fundamental building blocks of electronic devices such as personal computers, smart phones and virtually every other electronic device in use today.
 Taking a two-pronged approach, the course will include experimentation with basic ICs such as logic gates and timers as well as with multipurpose ICs such as microcontrollers that can be programmed to mimic the function of many basic ICs.
+This counts toward the experimental elective for the major.
 Prerequisite: PHYS 380 (may be taken in the same semester).
 Offered in alternate years and runs in the second half of the semester only.

 In this course students will explore fundamental physical interactions between light and matter, such as Compton scattering, Rayleigh and Mie scattering, and matter-antimatter annihilation, while also learning to use common nuclear and optical detection and analysis techniques.
+This counts toward the experimental elective for the major.
 Prerequisite: PHYS 385 (may be taken in the same semester).
 Offered in alternate years and runs the second half of the semester only.

 In this course students will probe the structure of solids using X-ray crystallography and atomic force microscopy, study the physical properties of semiconductors, and use the manipulation of magnetic fields to examine the resonant absorption of energy in atoms and nuclei.
+This counts toward the experimental elective for the major.
 Prerequisite: PHYS 385 (may be taken in the same semester).
 Offered in alternate years and runs the second half of the semester only.